November 26 in History

-1703 – The Great Storm – more than 8,000 people perished and the first Eddystone Lighthouse (Winstanley’s lighthouse) was totally destroyed overnight.
+1703 – The Great Storm – more than 8,000 people perished, and England’s first Eddystone Lighthouse (Winstanley’s lighthouse) was destroyed overnight.

 1716 – First African lion was exhibited in America (in Boston).
-It was just a single lion, which supposedly later joined a “menagerie” which was basically a traveling circus of exotic animals.
+It was just a single lion, which supposedly later joined a “menagerie,” which was a traveling circus of exotic animals.

-1789 – First (unofficial) national Thanksgiving in USA recognized by the new government.
+1789 – First (unofficial) national Thanksgiving in the USA was recognized by the new government.
 The 1621 good harvest celebration at Plymouth in present-day Massachusetts was first celebrated in North America.

 1825 – Kappa Alpha fraternity was founded at Union College, NY.

 1832 – The first New York City streetcar ran along Bowery Street in New York, with a 12 cent fare.

 1842 – The University of Notre Dame was founded.

 1867 – The patent (#71,423) for a refrigerated railroad car was issued to J.B.
 Sutherland of Detroit, Michigan.

 1917 – The NHL (National Hockey League) formed, consisting of four teams – Montreal Canadians, Montreal Wanderers, Ottawa Senators, and the Quebec Bulldogs.
 The Arenas replaced the Bulldogs shortly after that.

 1922 – English archaeologist Howard Carter opened King Tutankhamun’s virtually intact tomb in Egypt.
 Over the centuries, almost every mummy tomb had been found and plundered – this was possibly the greatest archaeological find of that period.